Matthias84/cleanship/readme.md

 * multilanguage
 * scale with huge amount of issues (>40k tested so far)
 * history and logging
-* openAPI following Open311 and CitySDK protocoll
+* API following Open311 and CitySDK protocoll

 To get a basic understanding of the internals, you might have a look at the base object definitions: